 IRS Publication 504 covers who may claim a dependency exemption, and how, following a divorce or separation.
 Regardless of what the custody orders the court has issued, federal law determines your federal tax status.
 Therefore, the IRS requirements supersede a county or state court order.

 It is never easy navigating child custody or tax matters.
 You might find it valuable to talk with an experienced tax attorney or child custody attorney about your particular case.
 If you would like more general custody information, you can visit FindLaw’s child custody section or tax law section.

 When you're trying to resolve a divorce, the last thing you want is the IRS scrutinizing your taxes.
 A family law attorney can help you resolve disputed issues with your divorce and can also help you determine who can claim, and how to claim, any tax benefits for your dependent children.
-There are local attorneys willing to speak with you today and who can provide you with a free initial review of your case.
+Find an experienced family law attorney near you.